 By the end of October, 2015, we surpassed volume sold and revenue numbers from 2014.
 This year, we have focused on developing wholesale relationships within the outdoor specialty retail industry, and will continue to do so as our online and direct sales season (fall and winter) ramps up.

 In June, 2015, The San Francisco Examiner’s Sierra Review published a gear review of Tuck’s Tooques.
-Testing was conducted in the Peruvian Andes. “… during the rainy and cold ascent to 15,600 feet on the Santa Cruz Trail he felt the value of the hat's insulating power, wearing it night and day.
+Testing was conducted in the Peruvian Andes. “… during the rainy and cold ascent to 15,600 feet on the Santa Cruz Trail he (the author's partner) felt the value of the hat's insulating power, wearing it night and day.
 After nearing hypothermia at the end of one hiking day, the author was only too happy to don her hat, warming up within minutes.”

 In the first quarter of 2017, sales are nearly double those of 2016.
 Also, we spoke with over 400 people and are currently scheduling additional presentations throughout the year.